haywalk/haywalk/README.md

 ### Hayden Walker 💾🔧🌐🐧

-I'm a computer science student, TA, research assistant, and programmer from New Brunswick, Canada.
+I'm a computer science student, hobby sysadmin, and programmer from New Brunswick, Canada.

 I'm interested in free and open source software, GNU/Linux, system administration, web development, and systems programming.
 I mainly work in Java and C, but have recently started learning React.
 My hobbies include competitive programming and ham radio.